minetest-mods/technic/manual.md

 ### hydro generator ###

-The hydro generator is an LV power generator that generates a small amount of power from the natural motion of water.
-To operate, the generator must be horizontally adjacent to water.
-It doesn't matter whether the water consists of source blocks or flowing blocks.
-Having water adjacent on more than one side, up to the full four, increases the generator's output.
+The hydro generator is an LV power generator that generates a respectable amount of power from the natural motion of water.
+To operate, the generator must be horizontally adjacent to flowing water.
+The power produced is dependent on how much flow there is across any or all four sides, the most flow of course coming from water that's flowing straight down.
-The water itself is unaffected by the generator.

 ### geothermal generator ###